rzeldent/esp32cam-rtsp/README.md

 ```
  pio device monitor
 ```

+### Using Visual studio

+Open the project in a new window.
+Run the following tasks using the ```Terminal -> Run Task``` or CTRL+ALT+T command in the menu.
+Make sure the ESP32-CAM is in download mode during the uploads.

+- PlatformIO: Build Filesystem Image (esp32cam)
+- PlatformIO: Build (esp32cam)
+- PlatformIO: Upload Filesystem Image (esp32cam)
+- PlatformIO: Upload (esp32cam)

+To monitor the behavior run the task
+- PlatformIO: Monitor (esp32cam)

 ## Setting up the ESP32CAM-RTSP
 After the programming of the ESP32, there is no configuration present.
 This needs to be added.